digiltd/oh-rtd-test/Hardware-FAQ.md

 ### Raspberry Pi

-### Basic Setup
+#### Basic Setup

 There are three ways to use Java an Openhab on the Raspberry Pi

 1. Soft-float Debian “wheezy”
     - The image is found at [Rasberry download site](http://www.raspberrypi.org/downloads)
     - This image is well proved, but all floating point calculations are done by software rather then using hardware (maybe slower).
     - The only way to use Oracle´s JVM 7 as a stable release (http://raspberrypi.stackexchange.com/questions/1603/how-can-i-get-and-install-oracles-java-jvm-for-raspbian)
     - Java can be downloaded at http://www.oracle.com/technetwork/java/javase/downloads/index.html
     - Use [this](http://www.savagehomeautomation.com/projects/raspberry-pi-installing-oracle-java-runtime-environment-jre.html) guide for basic setup
 1. Hard-float Raspberryian
     - The image is found at [Rasberry download site](http://www.raspberrypi.org/downloads)
     - This image uses the hardware for floating point calculations (maybe faster)
     - Only a preview (beta) version of Oracle´s JVM 8 FX available
     - Use [this](http://javafx.steveonjava.com/javafx-on-raspberry-pi-3-easy-steps/) guide for basic setup
 1. Soft-float "wheezy" with tmpfs
-- Very intresting version of the soft-float version.
+    - Very interesting version of the soft-float version.
 Openhab is used in a tmpfs ramdisk.
 This will improve performance and stability.
 The image is still under development.
     - The image is a ready to use image with openhab and eibd based on soft-float java version 7
     - Use [this](https://github.com/cribskip/OpenHABpi/wiki/Getting-Started) guide for setup
     - Based on you bus, set up eibd ([http://knx-user-forum.de/knx-eib-forum/20663-eibd-linknx-cometvisu-auf-raspberry-pi.html]) as connection between openhab and KNX in tunnel mode.

-### Tweaking Performance
+#### Tweaking Performance

 - Stay up to date with rpi-update (https://github.com/Hexxeh/rpi-update/)
 - For headless, use a memory split of 240 (e.g. run `sudo rpi-update 240`)